White-tailed Spiders - All You Need to Know

-Here are some Facts and ‘Fictions’ about white-tailed spiders in New Zealand.
+Here are some Facts and ‘Fictions’ about White-Tailed Spiders in New Zealand and how to deal with White Tail Spider bites.

-- White-tailed spiders are two closely related species (Lampona cylandrata and L. murina) originating in southern and eastern Australia.
+- What we know as white-tailed spiders are technically two closely related species (Lampona cylandrata and L. murina) originating in southern and eastern Australia.
 Both species have been accidentally brought to New Zealand.

 - They feed on other spiders and prefer grey house spiders.